keldefrawy/keldefrawy.github.io/rd-ratchet.md

       <h2 id="rd-thesis-title">The history and trajectory of these institutions provide the evidence.
 The incentive structures are the subject.</h2>
     </div>
     <blockquote>
       America did not simply defund research.
-It replaced one institutional equilibrium with several narrower ones — quarterly corporate-like returns, finite short-term government programs, billable projects leading to ballooning administrative and non-productive work, publication metrics, patent accounting, and venture-backed commercialization optimized for acquisition or IPO.
+It replaced one institutional equilibrium with several narrower ones — corporate returns tied to product, platform, and capital-market horizons; finite government programs; billable-project economics that can reward proposal and administrative throughput; publication metrics; patent accounting; and venture-backed commercialization optimized for acquisition or IPO.
 While each decision may look rational and may even be productive in the short term, the end result is a combined system that has consumed inherited deep-research capabilities faster than it has replenished them.
     </blockquote>
     <p class="rd-thesis__qualification"><strong>This is a thesis to test, not a conclusion to assume.</strong> Each article will separate scientific, technical, transition, institutional, economic, and public-value outcomes—and will state the strongest evidence against its own interpretation.
 The criticism targets destructive incentives, decisions, and behaviors, not speculation about any individual’s motives or character.</p>
   </section>